How can your Company get involved?

 - Providing contacts within other companies

-- Gardening, driving, general maintenance, supporting the children
+- Gardening, driving, and general maintenance

 You can sponsor an event, a bedroom or a range of charity information, (e.g. newsletters, factsheets, events booklet) which can be a fantastic advertising opportunity.

 Your limited company pays less Corporation tax when it gives the following to charity: